tashcan/bob/README.md

    A community patch that adds a couple of tweaks to the mobile game <b>Star Trek Fleet Command&#8482;</b>
 </p>

+> [!NOTE]
+> The code here is a bit of a mess right now, I will be gradually going through and cleaning it up over the next couple of weeks.

 ## Features

 - One day there will be something here, gotta find the time to list them all out